Hispanic and Italian Studies

 Special Programs and Opportunities

-The Hispanic and Italian Studies program also participates in interdisciplinary studies in conjunction with programs in Latin American studies, linguistics, the School of Education, and the Departments of Art, History and Music.
+The Hispanic and Italian Studies program also participates in interdisciplinary studies in conjunction with programs in the Departments of Art and Art History, History, Latin American, Caribbean, and U.S. Latino Studies, Linguistics, Music and Theater, and in the School of Education.

 The Student-Initiated Interdisciplinary Major in Italian Studies*

 Students wishing to go beyond basic language instruction in Italian should meet with the Undergraduate Advisor to discuss proposing their own Interdisciplinary Major by blending courses from the Department of Languages, Literatures and Cultures and other academic departments on campus.
 Many departments on campus offer courses relevant to Italian Studies, including (but not limited to) Africana Studies, Anthropology, Art and Art History, English, History, Linguistics, Music and Theater, Philosophy, and Women’s Studies.
 See the guidelines for the Student-Initiated Interdisciplinary Major at https://www.albany.edu/undergraduateeducation/interdisciplinary_studies.php.

 General Program B.A.: Students majoring in Spanish must complete a minimum of 36 credits in Spanish while fulfilling one of two specializations: (1) Hispanic literatures and cultures, or (2) Spanish language, linguistics, teaching.
 These credits must be distributed as follows:

 Core (15 credits): A SPN 201, A SPN 205 or 206, A SPN 208 or 209, A SPN 303, and A SPN 310.
 Advanced speakers of Spanish may replace 200-level core requirements with more advanced coursework.

 Specialization (15 credits):